sschwindt/hydro-informatics/docs/source/get-started/vm.rst

 -  Select the geographically closest mirror to access Debian archives    (software repositories and updates) and click *Continue* (2 times).
 -  Skip the proxy information question (just click *Continue*).
 -  Optionally, select *No* to answer the question *Participate in the    package usage survey?* and click *Continue*.
--  Software to install: Select *GNOME* and keep the other defaults    (Debian desktop, print server, and stand ard system utilities). … continue enjoying your favorite beverage and wait while the    installation progresses …
+-  Software to install: Select *GNOME* and keep the other defaults    (Debian desktop, print server, and standard system utilities). … continue enjoying your favorite beverage and wait while the    installation progresses …
 -  Click *Continue* to finalize the installation and reboot (or    shutdown) the VM.